Sania-Developer/Data-Structure-and-Algorithm-Dart/README.md

 ## 📂 Repository Structure

-- `lib` folder contains the Dart code for data structures and algorithms.
+- `lib\DSA` folder contains the Dart code for data structures.
-- `problems` directory has solutions to various programming problems organized by topics.
+- `lib\Problems` directory has solutions to various programming problems organized by topics.
-- `images` folder stores relevant images used in the README.

 ## 📊 Table of Contents